nih-cfde/published-documentation/docs/about/portalguide.md

 ![alt_text](../images/Number_of_Records.png "Number of Records")

 *   Use the **Search All Columns** search box at the top of the results table to search for records within the table.
+The search box may include other terms such as 'collection' or 'project' depending on the search criteria.

 ![alt_text](../images/Search_All_Columns.png "Search All Columns")